 Arpeggios are used in all genres of music, such as jazz, blues, rock, metal, classical music, pop, etc. In jazz (and metal) arpeggios are used differently compared to other genres of music.

 In pop music for example, an arpeggio on guitar is usually used for accompaniment.
-Instead of playing or strumming the notes of a chord simultaneously, the individual notes of the chord are played in succession by applying a finger picking pattern.
+Instead of playing or strumming the notes of a chord simultaneously, the individual notes of the chord are played in succession by applying a finger picking pattern, usually on acoustic guitar.

 Here's an example of how an Am arpeggio can be used in pop music.
 The base of this arpeggio is a basic Am chord shape and the notes of the chord are not muted after they are played, but ring together.

-In jazz (and metal), arpeggios are used for soloing instead of accompaniment.
-In contrast to arpeggios used in other genres of music, the notes of a jazz guitar arpeggio are muted after they are played, so they don't ring together.
+In jazz (and blues, metal, etc), arpeggios are used for soloing instead of accompaniment.
+In contrast to arpeggios used in other genres of music, the notes of a jazz guitar arpeggio are usually played with a plectrum (unless you play fingerstyle) and muted after they are played, so they don't ring together.
 Another contrast is that these arpeggios are not based on a chord shape.

 Here's an example of how an Am arpeggio would be played in jazz: